iot-invent/nv-bluetooth/README.md

 Overview
 --------

-Bluetooth utility library, mainly for Android.
+Bluetooth utility library, mainly for Android (adopted for standard Java).

 The main purpose of this library is to provide a parser for the payload part of BLE advertising packets.
 According to the specification, the